Mason-Lab-Code/NanoSeq-snakemake/README.md

 ```
 Type Ctrl+B then D to detach from the session and return to the main terminal.

 You can now close Viking, and the tmux session will still be active and accessible when you log back in.
+Make sure you are on the same login node (i.e. login1 or login2) when you return.

 List out active tmux sessions - you should see the session that you just created.
 ```